FAQ's

 1. What is Project Paws Alive?

 Each K9 vest is custom-built using high-end ballistic material and costs $1400 depending on the size of the K9 and specific agency equipment requirements.
 Each law enforcement agency has different requirements and the final overall cost is reflective of those customizations.
 Specialized SWAT K9 Tactical ballistic vests are also an option and start at $3700.
 K9 first aid field trauma kits are $350.
 Each of these items is specifically designed and ordered to meet specific agency needs, and K9 size where applicable.
 While the cost of these items is rather high, we believe that a price cannot be placed on the lives they save.
 We donate only the highest quality equipment to ensure a long duration of usability and to ensure this equipment holds up to the stress and use they will encounter on a daily basis.
-Our equipment advisory board consists of active K9 handlers and is constantly reviewing equipment to ensure only the best is donated.
-All equipment donated by Project Paws Alive exceeds NIJ standards, and most is military grade.3.
-Is it worth the expense?
-After all, they’re just dogs and pets, right?
+Our equipment advisory board, comprised of active K9 handlers, constantly reviews equipment to ensure only the best is donated.
+All equipment donated by Project Paws Alive exceeds NIJ standards, and most is military grade.

 Law Enforcement K9s and Military dogs (MWDs) are not just dogs.
 These K9s are highly trained, intelligent, and specialized.
-Most of them hold multiple certifications for which they must certify yearly.
-As law enforcement and military activities becomes increasingly dangerous, agencies are relying increasingly more on the agility, versatility, speed, stamina, and senses of K9s to protect officers and citizens.
+Most of them hold multiple certifications for which they must recertify yearly.
+As law enforcement and military activities become increasingly dangerous, agencies are relying increasingly more on the agility, versatility, speed, stamina, and senses of K9s to protect officers and citizens.
 Given the substantial investment of time and money in each dog’s training and care, as well as their contribution to the success of the agencies, it makes sense to protect them as they serve our community and country.
-Trained K9s can cost anywhere from $20k - $50k depending on their breeding, training, specializations, and health care costs.
-The investment in a protective vest and field kit greatly extends the duration of the K9’s life and ultimately reduces the costs most agencies would likely incur if the K9 is injured or killed on duty.4.
-Does a dog or cat really need an oxygen mask?
-Can’t they just use the normal masks used by most fire and EMT?
+Trained K9s can cost anywhere from $20k - $50k, depending on their breeding, training, specializations, and health care costs.
+The investment in a protective vest and field kit greatly extends the duration of the K9’s life and ultimately reduces the costs most agencies would likely incur if the K9 is injured or killed on duty.

-No. If you have pets, then take a look at the oxygen masks your veterinarian has on-site.
-You will notice that they are of different shapes and widths to be used depending on the species and size of the animal.
+No. If you have pets, consider checking the oxygen masks your veterinarian has on-site.
+You will notice that they come in different shapes and widths, depending on the species and size of the animal.
 For example, a small mask that fits a Chihuahua or cat would most likely not fit a Great Dane.
 Birds, and smaller animals like hamsters and reptiles (yes, we said reptiles) require much smaller and longer masks.
-The variations in size continue depending on the specific animal, but the takeaway here is that we cannot expect a human oxygen mask to fit a pet, especially when you consider that the masks specifically made for pets come in 3 different sizes.
+The variations in size continue depending on the specific animal.
+Still, the takeaway here is that we cannot expect a human oxygen mask to fit a pet, especially when you consider that the masks specifically made for pets come in 3 different sizes.
 First responder agencies are typically not permitted to spend funds on equipment not designed to save human lives.
-Because these first responders cannot use equipment that is not on their truck, they are often left with little to no options to save the lives of domestic pets that have suffered from smoke inhalation, or pets that need to be resuscitated after losing consciousness from exposure to dangerous toxic fumes.5.
-Do you make the equipment?
+Because these first responders cannot use equipment that is not on their truck, they are often left with little to no options to save the lives of domestic pets that have suffered from smoke inhalation or pets that need to be resuscitated after losing consciousness from exposure to dangerous, toxic fumes.

 No. We neither make nor do we support the use of “home-made” products.
-When lives are at stake, only professionally made and field tested equipment should be used to ensure reliability and usefulness of the product as well as provide a warranty for the products.
-Those offering cheaper solutions are not offering the same quality of items and rarely provide any warranties.
-Additionally, the cheaper options such as first aid kits that are assembled by hand and not under professional regulations (referred to as home-made) are often compiled through use of discounted bulk purchase items that have sat on a shelf, which should not be done.
-Items in professional grade K9 first aid kits have expiration dates and should only be assembled when ordered to ensure a “fresh” product and provide the longest useful lifetime of the product as possible.6.
-I am a K9 handler; how can I request a vest for my unit/canine?
+When lives are at stake, only professionally made and field-tested equipment should be used to ensure the reliability and usefulness of the product as well as provide a warranty for the product.
+Those offering cheaper solutions often compromise on quality and rarely give any warranties.
+Additionally, the more affordable options, such as first aid kits assembled by hand without professional regulations (referred to as home-made), are often compiled using discounted bulk purchase items that have been sitting on a shelf, which should not be done.
+Items in professional-grade K9 first aid kits have expiration dates.
+They should only be assembled when ordered to ensure a “fresh” product and provide the most extended useful lifetime of the product as possible.

-Areas which do not have a K9 unit receive coverage from another local, county, or state K9 division.
-If your local agency does not have any K9s, then your donation is pooled to provide equipment to a K9 unit servicing the closest area.8.
-How much of my donation will actually go to Project Paws Alive?
+Areas that do not have a K9 unit receive coverage from another local, county, or state K9 division.
+If your local agency does not have any K9s, then your donation is pooled to provide equipment to a K9 unit servicing the closest area.

 Project Paws Alive is a 501(c)(3) non-profit organization and will receive 100% of your donation.
 In addition, all donations are tax-deductible.
-Donations made by PayPal or another third-party payment system will incur standard processing fees and the remaining amount will be transferred to Project Paws Alive.
+Donations made by PayPal or another third-party payment system will incur standard processing fees, and the remaining amount will be transferred to Project Paws Alive.
 Fees and rates are determined by these third-party providers directly and are subject to change.
-If you wish to avoid these fees, we encourage you to donate via check or money order mailed directly to Project Paws Alive.9.
-How much of my donation will actually go to funding a campaign or equipment?
+If you wish to avoid these fees, we encourage you to donate via check or money order mailed directly to Project Paws Alive.

 12. I can’t donate cash; do you accept donations of anything else?

 The Donate/How to Help page provides information about all the various ways you can contribute to our organization.
-For example, Project Paws Alive is in need of grant writers and marketing communications specialists to donate their services; interested parties should contact [email protected] for more information.
+For example, Project Paws Alive needs grant writers and marketing communications specialists to donate their services; interested parties should contact info@ppak9.org for more information.
 Spreading the word about our cause is also a big help.
-We invite you to visit us at our event fundraisers and follow us on our social media sites like Facebook, Instagram and Twitter.
+We invite you to visit us at our event fundraisers and follow us on our social media sites like Facebook, Instagram, and Twitter.
 All these actions help to bring awareness to the cause and contribute to our fundraising efforts.
 You can sign up to volunteer with Project Paws Alive.
-While we can’t be everywhere at once, we can make a larger impact through the generosity of time that our volunteers provide.14.
-I’m in school, what can I do?
+While we can’t be everywhere at once, we can make a larger impact through the generosity of time that our volunteers provide.

 Depending on your situation, you may be able to lead a fundraising drive at your school, church, or in your local community.
-If you are interested please contact [email protected] for more information.15.
-Do you accept donations of stocks/bonds, property, wills/estate disbursements, or donor advised investment donations?
+If you are interested, please get in touch with info@ppak9.org for more information.

-Please contact us to discuss your request.
+Please get in touch with us to discuss your request.
 In general, most states require you to have legal documentation drawn up by an attorney naming Project Paws Alive, Inc. as a beneficiary and specifically stating what the donation is and whether it is financial or physical (such as a house, boat, car, etc).
-Once that is in place, you or your attorney would send us notification for our records.17.
-I want to fundraise for an agency, how can I start?
+Once that is in place, you or your attorney would send us a notification for our records.

 Donors who work through Project Paws Alive to donate to their agency of choice still receive direct acknowledgement for their donation and often get to meet the K9s and take pictures with the K9 Unit.
 In some cases, donors will also receive special recognition directly from the agency.

-Another point to consider is use of your funds.
-We hear increasing complaints that donor funds given directly to the agency were used for something other than the K9’s needs.
-In many instances, when you donate directly to a Department or its Foundation, they can legally use your donation for anything they deem necessary which may or may not benefit the K9 unit.
-That is the risk you take when direct financial donations are made to the agency instead of our organization which is why we encourage you to donate through us.
-Not only do we ensure that your donation is used as intended and that a K9 receives your gift of protection, we provide you with proof and are sometimes able to arrange a meet and greet with the K9 and his/her handler.
+Another point to consider is the use of your funds.
+We are receiving increasing complaints that donor funds given directly to the agency were used for purposes other than the K9’s needs.
+In many instances, when you donate directly to a Department or its Foundation, they can legally use your donation for anything they deem necessary, which may or may not benefit the K9 unit.
+That is the risk you take when direct financial donations are made to the agency instead of our organization, which is why we encourage you to donate through us.
+Not only do we ensure that your donation is used as intended and that a K9 receives your gift of protection, but we also provide you with proof and are sometimes able to arrange a meet and greet with the K9 and his/her handler.

-19. I saw a K9 vest online cheaper than what you use, what’s the difference?
+19. I saw a K9 vest online for cheaper than what you use.
+What’s the difference?

-PCM cooling vests are not the same cooling vests available online.
-General dog cooling vests either require being frozen or must be submerged in water and only work for about an hour.
-These vests shock dogs from the frozen ice or leave them wet.
-PCM vests (Phase Change Material) were developed for the military using propriety gel packs that not only hold their cooling temperature for 4-6 hours, but also redirect heat away from the K9’s body.
-The gel packs are housed inside a thin material layer so they are not directly on the K9’s skin.
-This provides a cool, dry, comfortable, and light-weight duty vest the K9s can wear all shift long.
+PCM cooling vests differ from the cooling vests available online.
+General dog cooling vests either require being frozen or must be submerged in water, and only work for about an hour.
+These vests shock dogs to prevent them from freezing to the ice or leaving them wet.
+PCM vests (Phase Change Material) were developed for the military using proprietary gel packs that not only hold their cooling temperature for 4-6 hours, but also redirect heat away from the K9’s body.
+The gel packs are housed inside a thin material layer, so they are not directly on the K9’s skin.
+This provides a cool, dry, comfortable, and lightweight duty vest that the K9s can wear all shift long.
 Double-shift?
 No problem.
-The PCM vests only need to be placed on ice or around a bag of ice for 20 minutes and it will fully recharge for 4-6 hours.
+The PCM vests only need to be placed on ice or around a bag of ice for 20 minutes, and they will fully recharge for 4-6 hours.
 Many handlers use a small cooler in their vehicle to enable the vest to remain cool and prevent heat stroke.
 Please refer to our PCM Cooling Vest page for more information.

 20. Where can I verify your organization?